 Surrounding Seoul are several impressive ‘satellite cities’.
 Satellite cities are exactly what they sound like: smaller cities at the edge of Seoul metropolis which are very much their own place but easily accessed for simple Seoul day trips.
 Perhaps the best of these is Suwon.

 Suwon is to the south of Seoul, and easily accessible via subway.
 When you get to Suwon you’ll find one of the most impressive monuments of Korea’s ancient world: Hwaseong Fortress.
 Hwaseong Fortress is a colossal beast of a structure built in the late 18th century and is today designated a UNESCO World Heritage site.

 It’s one of the most impressive sights in the entire Seoul metropolitan area and easily reason enough to head out on one of your day trips from Seoul.

 But if you do need a few more reasons, Suwon also has a lively restaurant scene, and the delightful Manseok Park and Baegun Lake to explore, making for a lovely escape from the business of central Seoul.

 This is what makes Suwon one of the most chill day trips from Seoul.
 To get from Seoul to Suwon, simply hop on subway line 1 and ride it south until you hit Suwon Station.
 From Yongsan Station, the journey to Suwon should take around 45 mins.

 Incheon is most famous for being the home of Incheon International Airport.
-If you’re flying into Seoul, there’s a good chance you’ll arrive into Incheon.
-But Incheon is in fact one of Seoul’s satellite cities, and another one of the most fresh and simple day trips from Seoul.
+If you’re flying into Seoul, there’s a good chance you’ll arrive in Incheon.
+But Incheon is in fact one of Seoul’s satellite cities, and another one of the freshest and simple day trips from Seoul.

 How to Get to Incheon from Seoul